List of Delhi Public School Society schools: DPS Numaligarh

 Located at Numaligarh, in Golaghat district, Assam, it was established in September 1997 and is a Central Board Secondary Education linked school.
 There are synthetic tennis courts, basketball courts, football grounds, and horse stables.
-According to 2017 DPS Society rankings the school was ranked fifth among all Delhi Public Schools in the country.
-It ranked first among all PSU DPS and first among all DPS in North East India.

 DPS Ludhiana

 The school was the third initiative of the Takshila Educational Society.
 It was established in 2004 and is a collaborative effort with the Delhi Public Schools Society, which is one of the largest chains of CBSE schools in India.
 DPS Ludhiana is affiliated to CBSE, New Delhi and offers schooling from Nursery to Class XII.

 DPS Khanna

 DPS Khanna is located in Ikolahi village near Khanna.
 Being affiliated to CBSE, it offers schooling from nursery to XII.
 DPS Khanna provides 3 streams in XI and XII - Science, Humanities and Commerce.
 It has four houses- Falcons, Panthers, Stallions and Tuskers.

 It provides various sports ranging from Swimming, lawn tennis to Horse Riding and Golf to Football, Basketball and Volleyball.
 It also has indoor games like Billiards.
 Delhi Public School Khanna is a well known name in Punjab MUN Circuit and in sports.